Education Quality Declines in 9 States; Kerala’s Literacy Rate Drops for First Time

 Introduction

-In today’s times, decline in the quality of education has become a matter of concern, which is not just limited to students but also affects the progress of the entire country.
-A recent report has revealed that the quality education declines in 9 states of India, and the most surprising thing is that Kerala – which has always been leading in the matter of literacy – its literacy rate has also gone down for the first time.
-The issue of how quality education declines continues to spread is alarming and needs our immediate attention.
+In today’s time, the decline in the quality of education has become a major concern.
+It not only affects students but also impacts the overall progress of the nation.
+A recent report revealed that the quality of education has declined in 9 Indian states.
+Surprisingly, Kerala — which has always been a literacy leader — has seen a drop in its literacy rate for the first time.
+This ongoing decline in education quality is alarming and needs immediate attention.
+Digital India campaign

-This news is not just data but a wake-up call for every family where children dream about their studies.
+This isn’t just data — it’s a wake-up call for every family whose children dream of a better education.
 In this article we will know why this decline is happening, which states are getting affected the most by it, and how we can find a solution to this problem.

 Come, let us understand this changing face of education together.